 Here's me at 16 in my first production, playing the title role in Into the Woods aka A Tree.

 I graduated in 2018 as the salutatorian of my high school class, still quite unsure about my future path, conflicted on whether I wanted to pursue a more academic route or work to be a full-time creative.
 I decided to take a risk and attend Pace University for a BFA in Musical Theatre, where I graduated in May of 2022.

 My time at Pace was filled with incredible learning experiences, and I was lucky enough to perform

 at historic venues like 54 Below and The Duplex while I was still a teenager, in addition to working with amazing artists in new, developmental works.
 I also was able to explore acting on-camera and VO through educational endeavors and found new loves in other areas of creative expression that I hope to continue exploring post-grad.
 Most recently, I made my professional debut Off-Broadway, playing Mike in the New York Premiere of Girlfriend, directed by Sivan Battat and joined the pre-Broadway Tier 3 work session of How to Dance In Ohio, directed by Sammi Cannold.

-College is a formative time for any twenty-something, but working to find creative fulfillment in a performance major during a global pandemic forced me to critically evaluate the work that I wanted to be doing.
+Working to find creative fulfillment in a performance major during a pandemic forced me to critically evaluate the work that I wanted to be doing.
 I first came out as queer when I was 13, and still spent most of my teenage-hood repressing the "gender question."
 My goal in all of the art that I make is to truly create something meaningful, whether that is through performance or writing, and I love new work that makes me ask deep, resounding questions that could send me reeling.
 At the same time, I love shit that exists purely to entertain, to help a live or at-home audience escape for just a little while.